 Earned income has an allowable deduction of 20% (i.e., 80% of the gross earned income counts in the calculation of benefit levels).
 Examples of earned income include wages and salaries, striker's benefits, etc.

 Telephone Utility Allowance (TUA) - A household that is not eligible for the SUA or LUA but incurs a telephone expense or in its absence an equivalent form of communication, is eligible to receive a telephone deduction.
-The TUA allowance is unchanged and remains $20 (effective 10/1/16).
+The TUA allowance remains at $18 (effective 10/1/18).

 Dependent Care – A household shall be entitled, with respect to expenses for dependent care, to a dependent care deduction for the actual cost of payments necessary for the care of a dependent if the care enables a household member to accept or continue employment, or training or education that is preparatory for employment.

 Medical Deduction – The portion of medical expenses, excluding special diets, in excess of the allowable amount of $35 per household per month (incurred by any household member who is elderly or disabled).